osmo-tester/Macbook_Online_Store/cypress-art/README.md

 **What can be done:**

-- more functional and API tests can be added
+- more functional and API tests can be added;
-- more manual tets can be automated
+- more manual tets can be automated;
-- gitHub CI
+- gitHub CI;

 **Tests and Bugs:**